AdeWow/prolific-personalities/replit.md

 ### Quiz Logic Architecture

-**Assessment Design**: The quiz features 24-28 questions across four cognitive and behavioral dimensions: Structure Orientation, Motivation Style, Cognitive Focus, and Task Relationship.
+**Assessment Design**: The quiz features 28 questions across four cognitive and behavioral dimensions: Structure Orientation, Motivation Style, Cognitive Focus, and Task Relationship.
+**Quiz Flow (16personalities-style)**: 5 questions displayed per page with auto-advance on answer selection.
+Users don't need to click Next for individual questions - selecting an answer automatically scrolls to the next question.
+After completing all 5 questions on a page, auto-advances to the next page.
+Page navigation dots allow jumping between pages.
+6 total pages (28 questions / 5 per page).
 **Scoring Algorithm**: Answers contribute to a numeric score per axis, determining the user's archetype through range matching and a distance-based fit scoring system (Manhattan distance) for all six archetypes, with edge case handling for co-primary blends and multiple moderate matches.
 **Archetypes**: Six distinct archetypes are defined, each representing a unique combination of the four dimensions.
 **Scientific Foundation**: Grounded in psychological theories such as Executive Function Theory, Cognitive Load Theory, Self-Determination Theory, procrastination research, and flow theory.